telerik/kendo-ui-core/docs/mobile/navbar/navbar.md

 The View title is specified by setting the `title` data attribute of the View element.

 This feature is particularly useful if the mobile NavBar is inside a layout.

+> The NavBar will automatically hide if the containing view does not have a view title and the NavBar hosts a span with `data-role=view-title` attribute.

 ### Use the `view-title` data attribute to auto-update the mobile NavBar title